EQAR/deqar-docs/docs/institution_data.md

 ### Name(s)

-One and only one official provider name must be provided for each new provider record.
+Exactly one official provider name must be provided for each new provider record.
 Each official name that is in a non-Latin script should be accompanied by a transliterated version to support search and discovery.
 An English provider name should be provided for each new provider record.
 If provided, the English name will be used for display.
-An provider acronym may also be provided.
+A provider acronym may also be provided.
 (Note: alternative or other language names can be provided through the administrative interface.)

 * **Official Name\*** (<code>name_official</code>; required; string)
   The official name of each provider in the original alphabet must be provided for every new provider record.
 The official name will be indexed for search and may be used as the primary provider name in the search interface if no English institution name is assigned.